Frederick-S/restpie/SECURITY.md

-# Insomnium Security Policy
+# RestPie Security Policy

-Insomnium is a fork of Insomnia, and is designed to be 100% local with 100% data privacy.
-By design, there should not be any security vulnerabilities in Insomnium.
+RestPie is a fork of Insomnia, and is designed to be 100% local with 100% data privacy.
+By design, there should not be any security vulnerabilities in RestPie.

-If you find any security vulnerability in Insomnium, you can report it to us at security@archgpt.dev.
+If you find any security vulnerability in RestPie, you can report it to us at security@archgpt.dev.